tensorflow/docs/site/en/guide/embedding.md

 variable.
 If the TSV metadata file has only a single column, then we don’t expect a header row, and assume each row is the label of the embedding.
-We include this exception because it matches the commonly-used "vocab file" format.
+We include this exception because it matches the commonly-used "vocab file" format.Also, when you open the load data tab in the embedding visualizer there it is specified about what is TSV file of vector and what is the TSV file of metadata with an example.

 To use images as metadata, you must produce a single [sprite image](https://www.google.com/webhp#q=what+is+a+sprite+image), consisting of small thumbnails,  one for each vector in the embedding.
-The sprite should store thumbnails in row-first order: the first data point placed in the top left and the last data point in the bottom right, though the last row doesn't have to be filled, as shown below.
+This single image contain all the images the dataset has.The sprite should store thumbnails in row-first order: the first data point placed in the top left and the last data point in the bottom right, though the last row doesn't have to be filled, as shown below.